 As we strongly believe that effective communication with our community is vital, we offer a variety of ways for you to be kept informed and connect with us.
+These include:

-These include: Newsletter: Produced fortnightly available on our website.
+Newsletter: Produced fortnightly with a link distributed via Connect and Facebook.
+All newsletters are available on our website.
 A special Kindy newsletter will go home once a term.

-Website: Beldon PS have an exciting website which we strive to keep up to date with any information that may be useful.
+Website: Beldon PS have an exciting website which we strive to keep up to date with any information for upcoming events, and is a great source of parent information.

 Facebook: Beldon PS is proud to have an active and official school Facebook page.
 We utilise this page on a regular basis to communicate information to our community, as well as to showcase the many exciting events that happen at our school.
 If you haven't already started following us, head over to www.facebook.com/beldonps and click Like today.
 Also on Facebook, you will find several parent run groups such as an active Community and Uniforms group.
 These groups can be a useful tool in staying connected with other families in the school.
 Whilst every effort is made to ensure page administrators' protocols are in line with our school values, please remember that all authorised information will come via our official school page.
+A Beldon Kindy group will be available at the start of the school year.

 Connect: Beldon PS utilises Connect for parents and students.
-Beldon PS utilises Connect for parents and students.